MattHill-2025/Assessment-debugging/README.md

 ## Programmer Assessment Q4

-- Numbered steps
-- Code blocks for commands
-- Inline emphasis for `y` and file names
-- Clickable link to your local host

 This repository contains a broken web app built with Dash.
 Please follow the tasks below.

 Tasks: